Interxion: History

-In October 2019, Digital Realty and Interxion announced the acquisition of Interxion by Digital Realty for $8.4 billion to “create a leading global provider of data centre, colocation and interconnection solutions”.
+In October 2019, Digital Realty and Interxion announced the acquisition of Interxion by Digital Realty for $8.4 billion to "create a leading global provider of data centre, colocation and interconnection solutions".

 In November 2019, Interxion announced a new contract deployment from global Infrastructure-as-a-Service provider Voxility for its campus in Madrid, reaching more than 90 carriers in this hub alone.

 In Q1 2020, Interxion acquired 70% of icolo.io, a Kenyan data centre company and in 2021 acquired controlling stakes of Medallion, a leading data centre operator in Nigeria.

 Industry standards and accreditations

 Interxion is certified with BS 25999, the British Standards Institution (BSI) standard for business continuity management.
 This has been integrated with Interxion's existing Information Security Management System (ISMS) certification ISO 27001:2005 standard for all of its European country operations.
-In addition, the company's European Customer Service Centre (ECSC) team has now been trained in ITIL v3, the latest ITIL standard.
+The company's European Customer Service Centre (ECSC) team has been trained in ITIL v3, the latest ITIL standard.

 BS 25999 is the world's first business continuity management (BCM) standard, developed to minimise the risks of disruptions, which can impact a business.
 The standard is designed to keep businesses operational during challenging times by protecting staff, preserving reputations and providing the ability to keep trading.

 Interxion's development of a BCM system involved integrating with the already established Information Security Management System, ISO 27001, an internationally recognised certification designed to assess levels of risk across an entire company's data centre network.

 Awards

-In 2010 Interxion's Technology and Engineering Group was recognised for its “Outstanding Contribution to the Data Centre Sector” at the sixth annual Data Centre Europe awards ceremony held at Espaces Antipolis in Nice, France.
+In 2010 Interxion's Technology and Engineering Group was recognised for its "Outstanding Contribution to the Data Centre Sector" at the sixth annual Data Centre Europe awards ceremony held at Espaces Antipolis in Nice, France.
 Interxion was nominated in the Green I.T.
-Awards 2011 as a finalist for “IT Operator of the Year”.
+Awards 2011 as a finalist for "IT Operator of the Year".